State Regulated Life Insurance…Is It A Lie?

 - Standard (More significant Health Conditions) – Immediate coverage with short health questions, no exam, and very affordable rates.

-- Guaranteed Issue (Severe Conditions) – Two-year waiting period and the highest cost.
+- Guaranteed Issue (Severe Conditions Only) – Two-year waiting period and the highest cost.

 Most seniors qualify for one of the first two categories when they apply through an honest broker, rather than a call center.
 97% of the people we help at the Final Expense Guy qualify for 1st-day coverage.